7 Keys to Car-Buying Success

 4. Shop smart

 Now that you have all of the numbers you need, it’s time to start your search.
 To make sure you set your sights on the right car, do some research in advance.
-With UW Credit Union, you can browse local inventory by visiting our Auto Dealer Center.
+With UW Credit Union, you can browse local inventory by visiting our Auto Research Center.

 When it comes to new vs. used, that decision is entirely up to you.
 New cars often boast the best tech, gas mileage and more, but they can depreciate in value once you drive out of the lot.
 Used cars often hold their value longer, which can make them a better investment overall.